Spherical law of cosines

 If the law of cosines is used to solve for c, the necessity of inverting the cosine magnifies rounding errors when c is small.
 In this case, the alternative formulation of the law of haversines is preferable.

-A variation on the law of cosines, the second spherical law of cosines, (also called the cosine rule for angles) states:
+A second spherical law of cosines, sometimes called the law of cosines for angles, relates the three angles and one of the sides of a triangle: